-Gao praised his informants and his cryptologists, who’d spent most nights copying down the matter in the chatter tent, and then went off in search of Pinyin Liu, his interpreter, to help him leak some very specific information to his father’s old friends.
+Gao praised his informants and his cryptologists, who’d spent most nights deciphering the matter in the chatter tent, and then went off in search of Pinyin Liu, his interpreter, to help him leak some very specific information to his father’s old friends.

-Farthing had all the look of a respectable man, the sort who goes to bed promptly at nine p.m. and wakes up to go running at five, the sort who says no to dessert and yes to a salad bar; the kind who, if he ever had children, would teach them how to part their hair with a comb and how to give a firm handshake because anything more important would only need his example.
+Farthing had all the look of a respectable man, the sort who goes to bed promptly at nine p.m. and wakes up to go running at five; the sort who says no to dessert and yes to a salad bar; the kind who, if he ever had children, would teach them how to part their hair with a comb and give a firm handshake, because anything more important would need only his example.
 He had worked hard for this appearance, even as Spade and Baton had for theirs, and he was dutifully proud of it.